jeestirlingdev/DNN-Dockerized/README.md

 # Notes on this fork
 This fork of DNN-Dockerized accommodates several changes in Microsoft's approach to Docker on Windows and SQL Server in particular.

+Two options for deploying DNN are included
+- `\remotedb` for use with an existing SQL Server instance
+- `\localdb` to install SQL Server Express as well as the DNN front end

 # \remotedb